DrAdrianDC/Python-Programming/programs/Distance_between_two_locations/README.md

 ## How to Use
 1- Clone or download the script.

-2- Run the script and input the name of the chemical compound you want information about.
+2- Run the script and the input data about.
 ```bash
 python haversine.py
 ```